yc4ny/GHA-NeRSemble-Preprocess/README.md

 - Step 5: Training - Stage 1: Geometry Guided Initialization
 - Step 6: Training - Stage 2: Gaussian Head Avatar Model

+In case of disconnections between each steps, there is a *start_stage* flag which resumes training for a capture ID from that specific step/stage.

 ## Datasets
 In this code's pipeline instructions for preprocessing [NeRSemble dataset](https://tobias-kirschstein.github.io/nersemble/):